top of page

 Context

-The Advice in Community Settings (AiCS) grant programme was launched in 2022 by the Mayor of London and Greater London Authority (GLA).
-Working with 11 community-based advice and support organisations across the capital, from food banks to community hubs, it has provided a range of information, advice and guidance to support people who may be experiencing, or at risk of, financial hardship.
-Partnerships include a wide range of advice organisations working in specialist areas from welfare benefits, debt advice, to family support, housing, immigration, and asylum issues.
-The programme has been seen to build networks across these advice settings to ensure that advice seekers are able the gain the right advice easily and quickly.
+people who may be experiencing, or at risk of, financial hardship.
+Partnerships included a wide range of advice organisations working in specialist areas from welfare benefits and debt advice to family support, housing, immigration, and asylum issues.
+The programme has been seen to build networks across these advice settings to ensure that advice seekers are able to gain the right advice easily and quickly.

 Approach

-Working in collaboration with MIME and the GLA team, we developed a framework to capture and understand the impacts of the AiCS programme.
-We worked closely with the 11 funded partners to monitor the impacts of these interventions on the lives of people accessing the range of services available.
-Our approach went beyond typical data collection from participants and stakeholders.
-Many people using these services are typically from marginalised and underrepresented groups, often accessing advice for the first time.
-Taking a mix-method approach, we were therefore able to capture the qualitative as well as quantitative impacts to identify many far-reaching impacts from this programme.
+Working in collaboration with MIME and the GLA Financial Hardship team, we developed a framework to capture and understand the impacts of the AiCS programme.
+In Year 1, we worked closely with the 11 funded partnerships to monitor the impacts that these programme interventions have had on the lives of people accessing the range of services available.
+In Year 2, the scope of the programme grew, extending partnership offerings on a range of community-based support including advice.
+This extended to a wider range of community centres from schools, to food banks as well as family resource centres and community hubs.

 Impact